DaveMielke/NBP/b2g/doc/UserInterface/Introduction/maintenance.rst

   |uses file picker|
   |uses recovery mode|

+Recovery Mode
+  Reboot the |product name| into `Recovery Mode`_.

-Recovery Log
+View Recovery Log
   View the log of the most recent reboot of the |product name|
   into `Recovery Mode`_.

-Recovery Mode
-  Reboot the |product name| into `Recovery Mode`_.

 Clear Cache
   Reinitialize the system cache partition.